 It’s not uncommon when a pet dies to feel responsible or guilty.
 We think we could have done something sooner, or we should have seen signs.

-Feeling guilty is not unusual when we have had to put our Golden Retrievers down.
-But, in these cases, we question whether that was the right decision or done too soon.
+If you have had to put your Golden Retrievers down then feelings of guilt are often very common.
+And, in these cases, we question whether that was the right decision or done too soon.